-Emission factor: The quantification of GHG emissions is conducted via the 'Ag:LCA tool' a life cycle assessment tool developed by AgResearch specifically for the agriculture industry that evaluates the impact of products, processes or services across their life cycle from production to end of life (cradle to grave).
+Emission factor: The quantification of GHG emissions is conducted using a life cycle assessment method developed by AgResearch specifically for the agriculture industry that evaluates the impact of products, processes or services across their life cycle from production to end of life (cradle to grave).

-Quantification of GHG type: Each source of GHG data, broken down by type of GHG, is also extracted from Ag:LCA tool.
+Quantification of GHG type: Each source of GHG data, broken down by type of GHG, is also provided by AgResearch.
 This enables Synlait to calculate the average proportion of CO2, CH4 and N2O gases within total GHG emissions across all dairy farms.